-8 Conclusions and next steps
+8 Conclusions

-The deliverable "Smart City Framework" plays an important role in order to ensure the replication of existing solutions from LCs to the FCs.
-As previously described, two of the main goals of work package 6 in Triangulum are to design a Replication Framework as well as a Decision making tool for Smart City Project development and implementation.
+The updated deliverable "D6.10 Smart City Framework - Update" plays an important role in order to ensure the replication of existing solutions from LCs to the FCs.
+As previously described, two of the main goals of work package 6 in Triangulum are to design a Smart City Replication Framework as well as a Decision making tool for Smart City Project development and implementation.

-In section three of this particular deliverable we presented the necessity of such a Smart City Framework and the Morgenstadt methodology, on which the Smart City Framework was based upon.
+In section three of this particular deliverable, we presented the necessity of such a Smart City Framework and the Morgenstadt methodology, on which the Smart City Framework was based upon.
 The following section outlined the designed methodology, which was split into two different approaches that were presented and evaluated in section five and section six respectively.
-Chapter five elaborated in detail the application and evaluation of our designed approach whereas section six focused on the customer centric approach.
+Chapter five elaborated in detail the application and evaluation of our designed approach, whereas section six focused on the customer centric approach, included additional activities that occurred after M36 as well as the respective lessons learnt and further facilitated knowledge exchange and replication between cities.